Narodni-repozitar/nr-taxonomies/README.md

 # nr-taxonomies
-Module that import and export taxonomies to National Repository
+Module that import taxonomies to National Repository

 ## Installation